openregister/openregister-java/README.md

 - Checkout project
 - Run the `./go` script to set everything up
 - Build project using command `./gradlew clean build`
-- Run shell script `run-application.sh` to run the application server.

-# Recompile the scss templates
+# Working on the frontend

+## Updating the styles

 Ensure you have sassc installed:

     brew install sassc

-Run the recompile script:
+Recompile the `.scss` files to `.css`:

     ./build-styles.sh

+## Running the server

+Run a local server with:

+    ./run-application.sh

 # Update the govuk_frontend_toolkit and govuk_template